montanaflynn/stats/README.md

 fmt.Println(roundedMedian) // 4
 ```

-**Protip:** You can call methods directly on the data ([example](https://github.com/montanaflynn/stats/blob/master/examples/methods.go)) if using the Float64Data type.
+You can call methods directly on the data ([example](https://github.com/montanaflynn/stats/blob/master/examples/methods.go)) if using the Float64Data type.

 ```
 var d stats.Float64Data = data